Immune Thrombocytopenia in Children

 What is immune thrombocytopenia?

 Immune thrombocytopenia is a bleeding disorder.
-Immune thrombocytopenia may happen when your child's immune system attacks and destroys his platelets.
+Immune thrombocytopenia may happen when your child's immune system attacks and destroys his or her platelets.
 This causes low platelet levels.
 Platelets are cells that help the blood clot and stop bleeding.
-When platelet levels are low, bleeding may occur anywhere in the body.
+When platelet levels are low, bleeding may occur anywhere in your child's body.
 Immune thrombocytopenia may also be called idiopathic thrombocytopenia or ITP.
-Most ITP in children will get better in a few weeks to months.
-Medicines may be needed to treat ITP, or it may get better on its own.
-ITP in children can last for several months to years and can become a chronic condition.

 What increases my child's risk for immune thrombocytopenia?